alwaysdata/documentation/content/security/network/_index.en.md

 All of the alwaysdata servers are configured with [OSI model](https://en.wikipedia.org/wiki/OSI_model) level 3/4 anti-DDoS protection.
 It is up to you to manage the application side.

-VPS and dedicated server users can contact [support](https://admin.alwaysdata.com/support/add/) to get help with installation or for support.
+Private Cloud users can contact [support](https://admin.alwaysdata.com/support/add/) to get help with installation or for support.